-My filter was nasty… nasty to the point that I wasn't willing to leave the filter in.
-So I pulled it out and think to myself “I'll just grab a filter from the office tomorrow”. well… I forgot and I live 35 minutes from my office.
+My filter was nasty—nasty to the point that I wasn't willing to leave the filter in.
+So, I pulled it out and thought to myself, “I'll just grab a filter from the office tomorrow.”
+Well, I forgot, and I live 35 minutes from my office.

-So today I grab a filter from my nearby hardware store, a common brand and pull it out of the plastic wrap to install it.
-Sure it was a MERV 11, but that was the only option other than the cheap, spun fiberglass “bug catcher”.
+So, today, I grab a filter from my nearby hardware store—a common brand—and pull it out of the plastic wrap to install it.
+Sure, it was a MERV 11, but that was the only option other than the cheap, spun fiberglass “bug catcher” (or “boulder catcher”).

 I've got to give it to this filter manufacturer for actually printing the static pressure drop on the filter (shown above).

-While some systems may be able to deal with the extra static, many will have issues ESPECIALLY on older systems that have PSC motors and furnaces with coils.
+While some systems may be able to deal with the extra static at a cost, many will have issues, ESPECIALLY on older systems with PSC motors and furnaces with coils.

-This is why larger filter cabinets with lower pressure drop filters often make sense or oversized filter back return grilles.
+This is why larger filter cabinets with lower pressure drop filters often make sense.
+In some cases, we can even use oversized filter back return grilles.